Softnet-Free/softnet-ms/docs/users/user-mgt.md

 ## 9.2.
 User management

-This section describes the features of various types of domain users and operations on them.
-It uses the "Office Automation" demo project to demonstrate these operations.
+This section describes the operations you can perform on domain users.
+Three kinds of users are considered: integrated user Owner, Private users and Contact users.
+Integrated user Guest is considered in "[Guest access & public services]({{ site.baseurl }}{% link docs/guest/index.md %})" chapter.
+The "Office Automation" demo project is used to demonstrate user management.

+### 9.2.1.
+Creating new users

 Initially, a domain with two integrated users looks like this:

 ![]({{ site.baseurl }}{% link assets/images/image_usr.2_1.png %})

-To add a new user, click the "<span class="text-blue">new user</span>" button.
+To create a new user, click the "<span class="text-blue">new user</span>" button.
 It takes you to the following page:

 ![]({{ site.baseurl }}{% link assets/images/image_usr.2_2.png %})

 The <span class="header-green">NEW USER</span> panel contains three sections.
 The first section <span class="text-subheader">PRIVATE USER</span> is for creating a Private user.
 It contains a text field "user name", and a checkbox labeled "Dedicated".
+Specify their values and click on "Create" to create a user.

+As you can see, both the <span class="text-subheader">PRIVATE USER</span> and <span class="text-subheader">CONTACT USER</span> sections contain the "Dedicated" checkbox.
+This option makes the user **dedicated**, which means that the default access rights that some sites may set for the domain users are not applicable to this user.
+Using default rights may be convenient if you have more than a few users in the domain.
+For more information, see "[Default access rights & dedicated users]({{ site.baseurl }}{% link docs/users/access-rights.md %}#932-default-access-rights--dedicated-users)" in the next section.

-As you can see, the <span class="text-subheader">CONTACT USER</span> section also contains a "Dedicated" checkbox.
-This can be a useful feature in certain circumstances.
-We'll look at what it means for a user to be **dedicated** at the end of this section.
-To create a Private user, enter the name of a user in the "user name" field, select the value for the "Dedicated" checkbox and click "Create".
-In the following image, a private user GuardPost is being created in the "Office Automation" domain of our demo project:
+In the following image, a Private user GuardPost is being created in the "Office Automation" domain of our demo project:

 ![]({{ site.baseurl }}{% link assets/images/image_usr.2_3.png %})